agroce/rb_tree_demo/blogpost.md

 If you leave out the `log_level` specification, you can see all the tests DeepState generates and runs.
 The `tests` directory should be empty at the termination of fuzzing, since the red-black tree code in the repo (to my knowledge) has no bugs.
 If you add `--fuzz_save_passing` to the options, you will end up with a large number of files for passing tests in the directory.

-Finally, we can use libFuzzer to generate tests.
+Finally, we can use libFuzzer to generate tests:

 ```shell
 mkdir corpus
 ./ds_rb_lf corpus -use_value_profile=1 -detect_leaks=0 -max_total_time=60